General application details

 Assessment Centre/Super Day

 You will be assessed by key members of the relevant business area across a variety of exercises such as motivational and business interviews and a business-related case study, which may take the form of a written exercise, presentation and/or group exercise.
-You may also be required to complete a paper-based Situational Judgment Test and Inductive Reasoning Test.
 All of these exercises are designed to encourage you to demonstrate your potential, your suitability for HSBC and how you meet our key values.

 You should research HSBC, the wider industry and the role you are applying for.